Enslaved: Odyssey to the West: Critical reception

 Sterling called the relationship between Trip and Monkey believable and complex, and called the game's cast one of the best of the year.
 They also applauded the game's writing and dialogue and the story for smoothly integrating different elements from comedy to tragedy to action.
 McElroy praised Garland's writing, and compared it favorably to Uncharted 2: Among Thieves.
 He also liked the game's cast of characters and wanted to see more of them.
 McShea noted that the unlikely pairing of Trip and Monkey provided a great driving force for the story and enabled players to relate and connect to them.
 Reiner also praised the characters for being relatable, and commented on the protagonists' evolving relationship positively.
 Gibson called the game's opening hour clichéd and subpar, but he strongly praised Garland's script for avoiding needless exposition.
 Keast agreed, describing its approach to storytelling as "mature".
 Gies strongly praised the story for being believable and moving, noting that it was one of the best stories in any video game.

 The game's combat was viewed positively by Sterling.
 They felt it is simple and satisfying, though they found the dodge mechanic for Monkey useless and that it created minor annoyances.
-They singled out the "Cloud" device as one of his favorite gameplay systems, though they lamented that there are not many opportunities to use it.
+They singled out the "Cloud" device as one of their favorite gameplay systems, though they lamented that there are not many opportunities to use it.
 McShea found the combat basic, requiring players to be constantly mashing buttons, though he enjoyed it for being "brutal" and "satisfying".
 He commended the developers for adding platforming sessions, boss fights and puzzles into the game to break up its pacing.
 Keast commented that the combat is more "tactical" and "methodical", though he noted that it was not as complex as other titles like God of War or Castlevania: Lords of Shadow.
 Gibson called the gameplay "solid", but she was disappointed by its lack of innovation and depth.
 Gies commented on the noticeable delay between players' input and in-game action.
 He felt the combat was not interesting and varied enough.
 Reiner agreed, writing that while the combat was visceral, it was neither deep nor interesting.
 Sterling, Reiner, Keast and Gibson were disappointed by the platforming sections' lack of challenges.
 Both Gibson and Keast criticised the game for handholding players excessively with different guides.

+The PC port drew criticism by not updating the texture quality, barebones graphics options, stuttering, and the quality of mouse and keyboard controls.